2nd Infantry Brigade Combat Team (Airborne), 11th Airborne Division: Operation Enduring Freedom XII-XIII

 COL Morris T. Goins assumed command in August 2010 with the brigade once again identified for deployment to Afghanistan in support of Operation Enduring Freedom XII-XIII, COL Goins led a rapid retrofit and train-up prior to the deployment.

 In December 2011, the brigade deployed again to eastern Afghanistan as a part of Regional Command East, International Security Assistance Force.
 The brigade's area of combat operations included Khost, Paktia, and Paktika provinces, all on the border with Pakistan.
 The brigade headquarters was at Forward Operating Base Salerno in Khost.
-Known as Task Force Spartan, the brigade was augmented with two battalion-sized units: the 4th Brigade Combat Team, 1st Infantry Division, an aviation battalion from the 82nd Airborne Division, two Provincial Reconstruction Teams, and two A rmy National Guard Agri-Business Development Teams.
+Known as Task Force Spartan, the brigade was augmented with two battalion-sized units: the 4th Brigade Combat Team, 1st Infantry Division, an aviation battalion from the 82nd Airborne Division, two Provincial Reconstruction Teams, and two Army National Guard Agri-Business Development Teams.
 Total task force strength was approximately 4,500 personnel.
 Serving under the 1st Cavalry Division, then the 1st Infantry Division, the brigade conducted counter-insurgency operations for 10 months in partnership with Afghan National Security Forces and supervised governance, development, and agriculture projects in coordination with the Afghan government.
 The brigade redeployed to Fort Richardson in October 2012.
 Eight brigade Soldiers were killed in action during the deployment.

 Col. Morris T. Goins relinquished command of the 4th Brigade Combat Team (Airborne), 25th Infantry Division to Col. Matthew W. McFarlane in December 2012.